Man sitting by window

 It’s important to be able to distinguish the difference between mental health struggles after a separation, and depression symptoms.

 Learn more about depression and take time to check in with yourself.
-Try our Self Check Tool to get a better idea if depression may be affecting you.
+Try our Depression Check to get a better idea if depression may be affecting you.

 There are lots of ways to reach out and lots of people who want to help.